puntorigen4u/console/README.md

 # Creador OPEN Framework : ES6 Classes

 # API Reference
-Console: A class to help display information in the console
+Console: A class to help display information in the console.<br/>Note: You need to pass all arguments as an Object with keys.

 * [console](#module_console)